Linear Response for a Family of Self-Consistent Transfer Operators: Introduction

-\end{proposition} The existence of a fixed point in $C^3$ is then implied by the fact that $\mc L_t$ is continuous (Proposition \ref{Prop:ContSelfconOperator} below), $\mc C_{\bo C}$ is relatively compact in $C^3$, and Schauder fixed-point theorem.
-Since $\mc C_{\bo C} \subset \mc V_a$ for $a$ sufficiently large, $\mc V_a$ contains the fixed points whose existence was argued above, and this will prove point (i) of Theorem \ref{Thm:LinResp}.
+\end{proposition} The existence of a fixed point in $C^3$ is then implied by the fact that $\mc L_t$ is continuous (Lemma \ref{Prop:ContSelfconOperator} below), $\mc C_{\bo C}$ is relatively compact in $C^3$, and the Schauder fixed-point theorem.
+Since one can find $\phi\in\mc C_{\bo C} \cap \mc V_a$ (for example take $\phi=1$), the fixed point $\rho \in\mc V_a$, whose existence was argued above, must belong to the closure of $\mc C_{\bo C}$ and therefore is in $C^3$, that will prove point (i) of Theorem \ref{Thm:LinResp}.

-In Section \ref{Sec:SmoothDep} we show that, when $f$ and $h$ are $C^5$, the curve of fixed points $t\mapsto \rho(t)$ found above is $C^1$ from $[-\epsilon_2,\epsilon_2]$ to $C^2(S^1,\R)$ for some $\epsilon_2>0$. \begin{remark}Usually, the strong differentiability and higher regularity of the invariant densities of a one-parameter family of maps $ \{f_t\}_t$, follows from the spectral properties of the maps and the smoothness of $t\mapsto f_t$ \cite{baladi2014linear}.
+In Section \ref{Sec:SmoothDep} we show that, when $f$ and $h$ are $C^5$, the curve of fixed points $t\mapsto \rho(t)$ found above is $C^1$ from $[-\epsilon_2,\epsilon_2]$ to $C^1(S^1,\R)$ for some $\epsilon_2>0$. \begin{remark} In the case of a one-parameter family $ \{f_t\}_t$ of sufficiently smooth uniformly expanding maps, the strong differentiability in $t$ follows from the spectral properties of the associated transfer operators and the smoothness of $t\mapsto f_t$ \cite{baladi2014linear}.
 Here, since the one-parameter family depends on the fixed density itself, i.e. $\rho(t)$ is the fixed density of $f_t=F_{t,\rho(t)}$ (self-consistent relation), the usual arguments do not apply since there is no a priori knowledge of the regularity of $t\mapsto f_t$ that has to be established first. \end{remark} This is achieved by showing that the set of curves

 is invariant for suitably chosen $K_1$ and $K_2$ greater than zero under the mapping naturally defined by the family of operators on a curve. \begin{proposition} Choose $C_1,C_2,C_3,C_4>0$ so that Proposition \ref{Prop:InvSetDens} holds.
 Then there is $\epsilon_2>0$ sufficiently small and $K_1,K_2>0$ such that \end{proposition} Since $\hat {\mc C}_{\epsilon_2,K_1,K_2}$ is relatively compact in $C^1([-\epsilon_2,\epsilon_2],C^1(S^1,\R))$, for any $\gamma\in\hat{\mc C}$, there is an increasing sequence $\{n_k\}_{k\in\N}$ and $\bar \gamma\in C^1([-\epsilon_2,\epsilon_2],C^2(S^1,\R))$ such that $\mc L^{n_k}\gamma\rightarrow \bar \gamma$, and since by Proposition \eqref{Prop:ChatInv} $\mc L^{n_k}_t(\gamma(t))\rightarrow \rho(t)$ for every $t$, $\bar\gamma(t)= \rho(t)$.
 This proves point (ii) of Theorem \ref{Thm:LinResp}.